-In his works in the 1960ies he mostly showed satiric motives.
-From the 1970ies on he switched to more social and eco-political themes.
+In his works he devoted himself in the 60s mostly to satirical motifs.
+From the 1970s onwards, he increasingly dealt with social and environmental themes.

-2005 the Federal State Gallery/”Landesgalerie” Eisenstadt dedicated a retrospective to Hermann Serient.
+The Landesgalerie of Eisenstadt dedicated a retrospective to Hermann Serient in 2005.